dylanasoh/stat433/hw2/hw2.md

 3. There is a pattern between the number of cancelled flights per day and the average delay per day.
-There is a strong increasing relationship between the proportion of cancelled flights and average arrival delay.
-There is also a strong relationship between the proprotion of cancelled flights and the average departure delay as shown by the scatter plots.
+There is a strong increasing relationship between the proportion of cancelled flights and average arrival delay as shown by the first scatter plot.
+There is also a strong relationship between the proportion of cancelled flights and the average departure delay as shown by the second scatter plot.